2022 Men's World Floorball Championships

-The 2022 Men's World Floorball Championships was the 14th World Championships in men's floorball.
-The tournament was played in Zürich and Winterthur, Switzerland, and took place during 5–13 November 2022.
+The tournament was played in Zurich and Winterthur, Switzerland, and took place during 5–13 November 2022.

-Sweden defended their title against Czechia, which took their first silver medal since WFC 2004.
+Sweden defended their title against Czechia, which took their first silver medal since World Championships in 2004.
 Finland earned the bronze after defeating Switzerland.

-WFC 2022 qualification
+Qualification

 36 teams registered for the 14th IFF Men's World Floorball Championships.
 16 have qualified to reach to the final championship.
 Host country, Switzerland, qualified automatically.
-Côte d'Ivoire has participated in the European qualifiers for the second time in a row, remaining the only team from Africa to have ever participated in the World Floorball Championship Qualifiers.
+Ivory Coast has participated in the European qualifiers for the second time in a row, remaining the only team from Africa to have ever participated in the World Floorball Championship Qualifiers.
 Malaysia was the lone nation to register in 2020 but failed to do so in 2022.
 Philippines registered in 2020, but was not able to participate due to the COVID-19 pandemic, and did so for the first time in 2022.
 However both China and India ultimately did not compete in the Asia-Oceania qualifiers.